-Like I said earlier, I am by no means an expert and I need to work on this as much as anyone out there.
+I am by no means an expert, and I need to work on this as much as anyone out there.
 One of my goals for the remainder of the school year and with my own children is to try and remember that they are only at this stage for a little while.
 Soon they will be off to the next grade and out of your classroom, or eventually out of your house.
+Children are watching everything we do and will look to emulate us.
 Make quality time a priority when they are younger and they will treasure these memories and pass these habits on to the next generation.

 Want More Strategies and Support Each Week?